Caiozed/desafio-ruby-on-rails/README.md

-# Ruby On Rais - BycodersTest
+# Ruby On Rails - BycodersTest
 Project made in Ruby on Rails with the object of parsing a text file, saving it to the database and displayng the data on a webpage.

 # Requirements